Axkratos/YoutubeVideoDownloader/README.md

 ### Usage

+1. Clone or download this repository.
+2. Install the required dependencies using the following command:

+pip install -r requirements.txt

-1. Ensure FFmpeg is installed on your system (refer to the instructions above).
+3. Ensure FFmpeg is installed on your system (refer to the instructions above).
-2. Run the Flask application:
+4. Run the Flask application:

 python app.py

-3.Run the Flask application:

-python app.py

-4.Open a web browser and go to http://localhost:5000 to start downloading YouTube videos.
+5.Open a web browser and go to http://localhost:5000 to start downloading YouTube videos.

 By following the steps above, you should be able to use the YouTube HD Downloader application seamlessly.